ta0kira/zeolite/README.md

    <b>traverse</b> (<span style='color:#bf0303;'>&quot;hello&quot;</span><span style='color:#644a9b;'>.</span>defaultOrder() -&gt; <i><span style='color:#0057ae;'>Char</span></i> c) {
      <span style='color:#898887;'>// executed once per Char c in &quot;hello&quot;</span>
    }</pre>

-   You can also use `update` for a `traverse` loop to handle updates after every iteration.

 `for` loops (e.g., `for (int i = 0; i < foo; ++i) { ... }` in C++) *are not*
 supported, since such syntax is too restrictive to scale, and they can be